What Is an API?

 3. /Group endpoint

-The /Group endpoint allows you to request ExplanationOfBenefit, Patient, and/or Coverage data for all beneficiaries assigned or assignable to your model entity.
-For partially adjudicated claims, the resource types that are available include Claim and ClaimResponse (REACH ACOs only).
+Similar to the /Patient endpoint, the /Group endpoint allows you to request resource types for enrollees assigned or assignable to your model entity.
+For adjudicated claims, this includes ExplanationOfBenefit, Patient, and/or Coverage.
+For partially adjudicated claims, this includes Claim and ClaimResponse (REACH ACOs only).

 4. /Jobs endpoint